CD-i FAQ 2020 | Back to Index

 11.5 Where can I buy CD-i titles?

 It's best to search online auction sites like E-bay, or ask for second hand software in any of the various discussion boards and news groups available on the net.

 Please note that there are dozens of companies out their (in the real world as well as on the web) that sell Video-CD discs that can also be played on a CD-i player.
 Although CD-i compatibility is a key requirement for Video-CD titles, some discs (particularly illegal Asian titles) lack the CD-i application and cannot be played (refer to I have a Video-CD.
 Why won't it play on my CD-i? for more information).
-Always check before you buy a Video-CD disc on the Net.
-The Video-CDs from McNo are guaranteed to be according to the official standard, and as such CD-i compatible.
+Always check before you buy a Video-CD disc online.

 11.6 What books have been published about CD-i?

 A number books have been published in the past couple of years covering CD-i's technical features and the ways it can be used.
 This list is by no means complete.
-Check with your books reseller or the publisher to see if you can get hold of a copy.
+Most have not been in print for quite some time, so check online auction sites to see if you can get hold of a copy.

 Kluwer, Second Edition 1988

 Philips Interactive Media Systems, 1992